Loophole-free Bell tests with randomly chosen subsets of measurement settings: The PNP Bell inequalities using a subset of settings

 The parties randomly select $L$ contexts.
 Each of them is tested $K$ times.
-Applying the tools in Sec.~\ref{sec:gen_strategy}, we obtain the fraction of local settings that each party must choose randomly to obtain a loophole-free Bell violation of the PNP CHSH Bell inequality such that the probability of failure is $\delta = 0.00003$ and under the assumption that the visibility of each qubit-qubit subspace is $V = 0.9$.
+Applying the tools in Sec.~\ref{sec:gen_strategy}, we obtain the fraction of local settings that each party must choose randomly to obtain a loophole-free Bell violation of the PNP CHSH Bell inequality such that the probability of failure is $\delta = 0.000\,03$ and under the assumption that the visibility of each bipartite two-qubit state is $V = 0.9$.
 The results are shown in Fig.~\ref{fig:pnp_bell}.
-There, we observe that the fraction is smaller than $1$ only after $n = 9$.
+There we observe that the fraction is smaller than $1$ only after $n = 9$.

-Next, we calculate the minimum detection efficiency, $\eta_{\nu}$, for a loophole-free Bell violation as a function of the fraction of contexts chosen, $\nu = \frac{L}{M}$.
+Next we calculate the minimum detection efficiency $\eta_{\nu}$ for a loophole-free Bell violation as a function of the fraction of contexts chosen, $\nu = \frac{L}{M}$.
 In order to do so, we model detection inefficiencies as follows.
 We bin the no clicks to one of the outcomes (always the same one).
-Then,
+Then

 with